cartapas/terragrunt-from-scratch/README.md

 - README.md
 - **terragrunt.hcl.** Extra arguments being passed to Terraform.

-## AWS credentials
+## AWS Credentials

-Configure **AWS Vault** tool to securely store and access AWS credentials in your development environment.
+Configuring the **AWS Vault** tool to securely store and access AWS credentials in your development environment.

 Choose the prefered method for install aws-vault from https://github.com/99designs/aws-vault#installing